-Blackboard 4: Interactive Tools
+- Blackboard 4: Interactive Tools (Update 2016)

 Blackboard's integrated interactive tools give you the ability to facilitate interaction and communication with and amongst your students.
 Use these tools to create opportunities for self-reflection, conversation and collaboration.
 In this workshop, you will learn about the basics of creating and using discussion boards, journals, wikis and blogs.

-Additional Training Documentation
+- Additional Training Documentation

 Blackboard Voice Tools: Blackboard Collaborate Voice Authoring Tools is a suite of five applications that allow users to collaborate by recording and sharing voice content over the Internet.
 Voice tools include: Voice Board, Voice Presentation, Voice Podcaster, Voice Email, Voice Authoring.